cherhchen/RNA-Folding-ML/README.md

 | Model training         |   PyTorch, Tensorflow, Keras, scikit-learn  |

 ## LSTM Model
 The LSTM model can be found in the notebook `lstm_model.ipynb`.
-Training data is located in `data` folder.
 NumPy, Pandas, Matplotlib, scikit-learn, Tensorflow, and Keras are used.

 ## Transformer Model